bravetechnologycoop/BraveSensor/firmware/README.md

 **Description:**

 Use this console function to force the boron to reset.
-Useful for development and testing as OTA updates with version > 6.0.0 require that the last IM21 heart has been over DEVICE_RESET_THRESHOLD milliseconds ago before it resets to the new firmware.
+Useful for development and testing as OTA updates with version > 6.0.0 require that the last IM door sensor heartbeat has been over DEVICE_RESET_THRESHOLD milliseconds ago before it resets to the new firmware.

 **Argument(s):**